-KB’s site-specific installations and works on fabric deal with: bodily autonomy, kinship, gender, mobility, immigration, the nature of power, authority and its antagonists.
+KB’s site-specific installations and fiber works deal with: bodily autonomy, kinship, gender, mobility, immigration, the nature of power, authority and its antagonists.
 From the prison industrial complex to authority symbols –such as the immigration checkpoint—, adding protest signs as responses and visual cues of shifting power.
 Exploring the meanings and relationships of the concept of power and how it manifests today in society.

 Their work ties utopism, political theory, art and activism through a variety of mediums.